OlivierLD/raspberry-coffee/Bluetooth/README.md

 This way, you do not need to unplug the `HC-05` to upload a sketch, the program (`basic.SimpleSerialPI4JCommunication`) interacts with the `HC-05` on its own port, and you can have the desired output in the Serial Monitor of the Arduino IDE.

+You can run the script named `java.basic.pi4j.sh` from the Raspberry Pi.
 ![2 outputs](./2.serial.ports.png)

 ##### With a piezo buzzer